 - Remind your teen that their friends can screenshot their videos and post them to other social media channels

-- If your teen is looking for a place to be silly with their friends, read our Parent App Guides to learn how your family can use Snapchat or Instagram in a safe and positive way
+- If your teen is looking for a place to be silly with their friends, read our Parent App Guides to learn how your family can use different apps in a safe and positive way